Studying for a PhD

 PhD students often get the opportunity to travel to exotic places to speak about their work, and by publishing their findings in scientific journals or books.

 It is very exciting to think that someone from the other side of the world can read about the work you did in your PhD.

 Doing a PhD is hard work but it is fun.
 PhD students meet lots of people and develop a wide range of skills.

 They have opportunities to become involved in a wide variety of different events including:

 - visits to schools, as in the Elevator Pitches

 - running societies for other PhD students

 - organising seminars, workshops and conferences on their specialised subject.

-The award of the PhD puts students in an excellent position to follow a rewarding career path and, the thing which often makes their families most proud, allows them to use the title of 'doctor'.
+The award of the PhD puts students in an excellent position to follow a rewarding career path and - the thing that often makes their families most proud - allows them to use the title of 'doctor'.

 What is doing a PhD really like?